impierce/tauri-plugin-keystore/ios/README.md

-# Tauri Plugin keystore
+# Tauri Plugin Keystore - iOS

-A description of this package.
+Swift implementation that interacts with the iOS Keychain.